Yousician

 C Chord

-That’s the basic gist of things, but let’s expand on that more to explain how things work functionally.
-Take a look at the two charts below – they show the two most common fingerings for barre chords, and we also have them set up to play a C chord as well:
+Take a look at the two charts below – they show the two most common fingerings for barre chords.
+Here you can see how to play the C chord using two different barre shapes:

-In the first example, your first finger is used to fret the notes on the low E, the B, and the high E string.
-Taking a look at the second chart, it’s a bit of a double whammy—not only are you using your first finger to fret the A and high E strings, your third finger is used to fret all of the notes on the D, G, and B strings.
+Taking a look at the second chart, it’s a bit of a double whammy — not only are you using your first finger to fret the A and high E strings, but your third finger is used to fret all of the notes on the D, G, and B strings.
+If that seems too much of a stretch, you can instead use the middle, ring, and pinky fingers of your fretting hand to play the D, G, and B strings on the fifth fret.

-All of that is fine and dandy, but there’s something else that’s really cool about barre chords over cowboy chords—and it’s a primary reason why knowing how to play them is so helpful to your advancement as a player.
+All of that is fine and dandy, but there’s something else that’s really cool about barre chords over simple cowboy chords — and it’s a primary reason why knowing how to play them is so helpful to your advancement as a player.
 Since you aren’t playing any open strings, you can move the same fingering positions up and down the neck to play different chords.
 What do we mean by that?
 Take a look at these two barre chord shapes for a major D chord:

-Do you notice anything similar to the C barre chord shapes we looked at?
-The two shapes are exactly the same.
-This means that you literally can play any major chord in any key using these two barre chord fingerings, and that’s a really big deal.
-Why?
-Several reasons.
 First off, you don’t need to learn completely different fingering patterns like you do with cowboy chords.
 Secondly, there are many major chords that you just can’t play with any type of open chord fingering.
 Examples of such chords are Bb, Eb, F, and Ab.
 But you can play them with these barre chord patterns.

 Mastering bar chords

 Before you tackle any barre chords, it’s important to understand how your hand needs to grip the neck.
 Playing barre chords is a little different than when you’re playing most basic chords or single note lines.
-Typically the best way is to place your thumb a little lower on the back of the neck, as this will help to give you the leverage needed to barre properly.
+Typically, the best way is to place your thumb a little lower on the back of the guitar neck, as this will help to give you the leverage needed to barre properly.

 Take it one finger and one note at a time